rosell-dk/webp-convert/docs/converters.md

 ## The converters at a glance
 When it comes to webp conversion, there is actually only one library in town: *libwebp* from Google.
 All conversion methods below ultimately uses that very same library for conversion.
 This means that it does not matter much, which conversion method you use.
 Whatever works.
 There is however one thing to take note of, if you set *quality* to *auto*, and your system cannot determine the quality of the source (this requires imagick or gmagick), and you do not have access to install those, then the only way to get quality-detection is to connect to a *wpc* cloud converter.
 However, with *cwebp*, you can specify the desired reduction (the *size-in-percentage* option) - at the cost of doubling the conversion time.
 Read more about those considerations in the API.

-Speed-wise, there is not much difference. *cweb* is the fastest (with method=3). *gd* is right behind, merely 3% slower than *cwebp*. *gmagick* are third place, ~8% slower than *cwebp*. *imagick* comes in ~22% slower than *cwebp*. *ewww* depends on connection speed.
+Speed-wise, there is too little difference for it to matter, considering that images usually needs to be converted just once.
+Anyway, here are the results: *cweb* is the fastest (with method=3). *gd* is right behind, merely 3% slower than *cwebp*. *gmagick* are third place, ~8% slower than *cwebp*. *imagick* comes in ~22% slower than *cwebp*. *ewww* depends on connection speed.
 On my *digital ocean* account, it takes ~2 seconds to upload, convert, and download a tiny image (10 times longer than the local *cwebp*).
-A 1MB image however only takes ~4.5 seconds to convert (1.5 seconds longer).
+A 1MB image however only takes ~4.5 seconds to upload, convert and download (1.5 seconds longer).
 A 2 MB image takes ~5 seconds to convert (only 16% longer than my *cwebp*).
 The *ewww* thus converts at a very decent speeds.
-Probably faster than an average shared host server.
+Probably faster than your average shared host.
+If multiple big images needs to be converted at the same time, *ewww* will probably perform much better than the local converters.

 [`cwebp`](#cwebp) works by executing the *cwebp* binary from Google, which is build upon the *libwebp* (also from Google).
 That library is actually the only library in town for generating webp images, which means that the other conversion methods ultimately uses that very same library.
 Which again means that the results using the different methods are very similar.
 However, with *cwebp*, we have more parameters to tweak than with the rest.
 We for example have the *method* option, which controls the trade off between encoding speed and the compressed file size and quality.
 Setting this to max, we can squeeze the images a few percent extra - without loosing quality (the converter is still pretty fast, so in most cases it is probably worth it).